sylvain-gdk/player-tech-assignment/EXPLANATIONS.md

 This JWT is very basic and is mostly for testing expiration

 I would normally stub the inner functions in my unit tests but it's the first time I do unit tests with Golang so it would have required a little more time.

+The hard coded `baseURL` (line 59 of main.go) will need to be changed prior to executing the script.
+It only needs to be done once assuming the baseURL is the same for all clients.

+You'll also notice I passed the Args struct as a prefix to the function instead of as arguments.
+I find it keeps things cleaner by not having everything passed as arguments.